infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 Maybe it was just fashionable in the early days and it's less so now...
 I don't really care about the fashion.

-Throughout my life, any efforts I've made towards self-promotion or drawing attention to myself backfired and only led to frustrations.
+Throughout my life, any efforts I've made towards self-promotion or drawing attention to myself backfired and only led to frustrations, and ego nurturing behavior.

 Like many others, I fell victim to the idea that being famous or popular is desirable, which now I see as an unhealthy tendency.

-Over it!
+Over it!!!!

 Rather than try to promote my own self as a product, I will make a product around sharing information so compelling that it simply can't be ignored.